Jenő Manninger: Biography

 In the parliamentary elections of 2006 he defended his seat in the first round.
 He was a member of the Committee on European Affairs between 2006 and 2010.
 He was also elected President of the General Assembly of Zala County in October 2006.
 He was also elected MP for Keszthely in the 2010 parliamentary election.
 He became a member of the Economic and Information Technology Committee.
 Manninger was the president of the Regional Development Council from 2010 to 2011.
 He was re-elected MP for Keszthely in 2014 and 2018 too.
 He was a vice-chairman of the Economic Committee from 2015 to 2022.
 He was also a member of the Committee on Sustainable Development from 2014 to 2022.
 Manninger was appointed ministerial commissioner for the development of Zala County in June 2015.
 He had been the president of the electoral board of Fidesz in Zala County since October 2015.
 Manninger retired from politics and did not participate in the 2022 Hungarian parliamentary election, citing advanced age and health reasons.
 He was replaced as Fidesz candidate by Bálint Nagy, the mayor of Keszthely, who ultimately gained the parliamentary seat.

 Manninger was elected mayor of Keszthely during the by-election on 26 June 2022, as sole candidate for the position.
+He was defeated by independent candidate Gergely Tóth during the 2024 Hungarian local elections.